genedan/actuarial-foss/README.md

 # actuarial-foss
 A curated list of free and open source actuarial software

+## Contributing

+If you have a package or know of a package that you would like to have included in this list, feel free to make a pull request.

 ## Financial Mathematics
 - [TmVal](https://github.com/genedan/TmVal) - Time value of money, annuity, and bond valuations with Python.
 - [MIES](https://github.com/genedan/MIES) - Miniature Insurance Economic Simulator